 INSTRUCTIONAL FEATURES: The elective utilizes most forms of teaching.
 Each morning, the student will attend the morning Anesthesiology conference from 6:30 to 7 am.
-Following this lecture, the pain team assembles in the Anesthesia Library and reviews the patients on the acute pain list.
+Following this lecture, the pain team assembles in the Anesthesia Library for a lecture on a pain topic and reviews the patients on the acute pain list.
 These patients are then seen by the members of the team during morning rounds.
 At 9 am the team meets in the OCC to see patients with complaints of chronic pains that require evaluation, prescriptions, or the use of invasive techniques.
-These interventions are performed in the OCC, or, if indicated, within the Department of Radiation/Oncology with the use of fluoroscopy.
 Students are in constant contact with members of the Pain Medicine Team.
 Information is transmitted while patients are cared for.
 Most direct teaching is performed at the OCC with the student interacting directly with the Pain Medicine Fellows , CA2 Anesthesia Residents, PharmD’s, and Anesthesiology Attendings involved with direct patient care.

 Program Number: ELEC 832